-We have audited the compliance of the North Dakota Student Loan Trust, with the types of compliance requirements described in the U. S. Office of Management and Budget (OMB) Circular A-133 Compliance Supplement that could have a direct and material effect on each of its major federal programs for the year ended June 30, 2010.
+We have audited the North Dakota Student Loan Trust's compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of the North Dakota Student Loan Trust's major federal programs for the year ended June 30, 2011.
 The North Dakota Student Loan Trust's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
-Compliance with the requirements of laws, regulations, contracts, and grants applicable to each of its major federal program is the responsibility of the North Dakota Student Loan Trust's management.
+Compliance with the requirements of laws, regulations, contracts, and grants applicable to each of its major federal programs is the responsibility of the North Dakota Student Loan Trust's management.
 Our responsibility is to express an opinion on the North Dakota Student Loan Trust's compliance based on our audit.